Nuclear space: Definition

-Definition 2: A nuclear space is a topological vector space with a topology defined by a family of Hilbert seminorms, such that for any Hilbert seminorm $p$ we can find a larger Hilbert seminorm $q$ so that the natural map from $X_q$ to $X_p$ is trace class.
+Definition 2: A nuclear space is a topological vector space with a topology defined by a family of Hilbert seminorms, such that for every Hilbert seminorm $p$ we can find a larger Hilbert seminorm $q$ so that the natural map from $X_q$ to $X_p$ is trace class.

 Some authors prefer to use Hilbert–Schmidt operators rather than trace class operators.
-This makes little difference, because any trace class operator is Hilbert–Schmidt, and the product of two Hilbert–Schmidt operators is of trace class.
+This makes little difference, because every trace class operator is Hilbert–Schmidt, and the product of two Hilbert–Schmidt operators is of trace class.

-Definition 3: A nuclear space is a topological vector space with a topology defined by a family of Hilbert seminorms, such that for any Hilbert seminorm $p$ we can find a larger Hilbert seminorm $q$ so that the natural map from $X_q$ to $X_p$ is Hilbert–Schmidt.
+Definition 3: A nuclear space is a topological vector space with a topology defined by a family of Hilbert seminorms, such that for every Hilbert seminorm $p$ we can find a larger Hilbert seminorm $q$ so that the natural map from $X_q$ to $X_p$ is Hilbert–Schmidt.

 If we are willing to use the concept of a nuclear operator from an arbitrary locally convex topological vector space to a Banach space, we can give shorter definitions as follows:

-Definition 4: A nuclear space is a locally convex topological vector space such that for any seminorm $p$ the natural map from $X \to X_p$ is nuclear.
+Definition 4: A nuclear space is a locally convex topological vector space such that for every seminorm $p$ the natural map from $X \to X_p$ is nuclear.

-Definition 5: A nuclear space is a locally convex topological vector space such that any continuous linear map to a Banach space is nuclear.
+Definition 5: A nuclear space is a locally convex topological vector space such that every continuous linear map to a Banach space is nuclear.

 Grothendieck used a definition similar to the following one:

-Definition 6: A nuclear space is a locally convex topological vector space $A$ such that for any locally convex topological vector space $B$ the natural map from the projective to the injective tensor product of $A$ and $B$ is an isomorphism.
+Definition 6: A nuclear space is a locally convex topological vector space $A$ such that for every locally convex topological vector space $B$ the natural map from the projective to the injective tensor product of $A$ and $B$ is an isomorphism.

 In fact it is sufficient to check this just for Banach spaces $B,$ or even just for the single Banach space $\ell^1$ of absolutely convergent series.